Proudly serving Charlottesville and the surrounding communities since 1999.

 Our practice specializes in the conservative care of disorders of the foot and ankle.

 diabetic foot and wound care

 ingrown and fungal toenails

 arthritis and joint pain

 sports medicine (strains and sprains)

-dance medicine(pointe evaluations)
+dance medicine(injuries and pointe evaluations)

 heel and arch pain